A time splitting method for the three-dimensional linear Pauli equation: Analysis of the method

 This covers the operators which are already present in the magnetic Schr\"odinger case.
-The primary takeaway from this is that, under assumptions~\eqref{assumptions1}--\eqref{assumptions3}, all of these commutators are of order $O\left(\frac{(\timestepsize)^2}{\eps}\right)$, since all the terms involving $O\left(\frac{(\timestepsize)^2}{\eps^2}\right)$ cancel, which is consistent with the fact that this method is a Pauli equation generalization of methods described in \cite{bjm2002, jin_semi-lagrangian_2013, mzz2017}.
-This even holds true for the $\mathfrak{B}$ operator which differs from the magnetic Schrödinger case by a term involving the magnetic field, i.e., the curl of the vector potential.
-Finally the coupling step must be examined carefully, as it introduces an additional element to the local splitting error.
+The primary takeaway from this is that the worst case scenario for the error from these commutators is of order $O\left(\frac{(\timestepsize)^2}{\eps}\right)$, consistent with \cite{bjm2002, jin_semi-lagrangian_2013, mzz2017}.
+This even holds true for the $\mathfrak{B}$ operator which differs from the magnetic Schrödinger case.
 Direct computation of the components of the coupling step commutators yields:

-Under assumptions~\eqref{assumptions1}--\eqref{assumptions3} all of these terms are $O\left((\timestepsize)^2\right)$.
-As $\timestepsize = O (\eps)$ this means the coupling step commutators contribute less to the error than the remaining operators.
-Combining these results for all of the commutators, one finds that the local splitting error is at worst of order
+All of these terms are $O\left((\timestepsize)^2\right)$.
+As $\timestepsize = O (\eps)$ this means the coupling step commutators contribute less to the error than the previously mentioned worst case scenario.
+Combining these results for all of the commutators, one finds that the local splitting error satisfies

 where $\tilde{u}(t_{n+1})$ is the pre-discretization operator splitting solution satisfying

 Due to the nature of the coupling step, the errors in the two spin components are not in general separable.
 We proceed via the triangle inequality as follows: